dmohs/cljs-react-template/README.md

 ## Usage

-Install [Leiningen](http://leiningen.org/).
+Install [Leiningen](http://leiningen.org/) (or use docker as shown below).
 Then, create a new project from this template:

 ```bash
 lein new dmohs.cljs-react myself/my-project --to-dir my-project